 As mentioned above, California has the most expensive gas in the country for the 17th week in a row.
 Hawaii, Washington, Oregon, Nevada, and Alaska round out the top six.
 Arizona is 10th.
 Oregon is fourth most expensive for the sixth week in a row.

-Six of the seven states in the West Coast region are seeing small week-over-week declines: Arizona (-4 cents), Hawaii (-3 cents), Alaska (-3 cents), California (-1 cent), Washington (-1 cent), and Oregon (-1 cents).
+Six of the seven states in the West Coast region are seeing small week-over-week declines: Arizona (-4 cents), Hawaii (-3 cents), Alaska (-3 cents), California (-1 cent), Washington (-1 cent), and Oregon (-1 cent).
 Nevada (+1 cent) is the only state in the region with a weekly increase.

 The refinery utilization rate on the West Coast increased from 89.7% to 91.0% for the week ending June 14.
 This rate has ranged between about 74% to 97% in the last year.
 The latest national refinery utilization rate decreased from 95.0% to 93.5%.
 The refinery utilization rate measures how much crude oil refineries are processing as a percentage of their maximum capacity.
 A low or declining rate can put upward pressure on pump prices, while a high or rising rate can put downward pressure on pump prices.